fingerClub/NFLAnalysis/README.md

-# NFLAnalysis
+# Yahoo Fantasy Football Data Processor

-This program takes data scraped off of the Yahoo Fantasy API and converts it into a JSON file for a further look.
-So far this program accesses the API in the accessAPI.pynb file, calculates fantasy point totals and then writes the file to a JSON.
+This program takes data scraped from the Yahoo Fantasy API and converts it into a JSON file for further analysis.

+## Current Features:
+- The program accesses the API in the `accessAPI.pynb` file.
+- It calculates fantasy point totals for players.
+- The output is written to a JSON file for review and further manipulation.

-***Future Considerations:
+## Future Considerations:
-    -In the future the data will be used to create visualizations of player performance in the nfl league -In the future the data will also include free agents who are not on a team -It is unknown if the data will be put in MongoDB
+- **Visualizations**: In the future, the data will be used to create visualizations of player performance in the NFL.
+- **Free Agents**: The data will also include free agents who are not currently on a team.
+- **Database Integration**: It is currently unknown if the data will be stored in MongoDB.
+Explanation of Formatting: